 Table of contents

 Spain is a popular country for overseas dental work, attracting patients from North America, the UK, Germany, and Austria.
-Not only does Spain offer high-quality dental work at more affordable prices; there is the added benefit of shorter waiting times than many patients are used to back home.
+Not only does Spain offer high-quality dental work at more affordable prices; there is the added benefit to Spain dental tourism of shorter waiting times than many patients are used to back home.
 Most patients also comment on the great customer service and high level of English communication which makes the experience more enjoyable.

 In addition, there are a number of reasons why people might choose Spain over any other destination.